Koreans celebrate their language but fear foreign encroachment | DW | 08.10.2021

 By the 1990s, however, word processors and computers started becoming more prevalent in the workplace and in homes, with English as the dominant operating language.
 At the same time, more young Koreans started going abroad for their tertiary education, with the United States, Canada and Australia being the most popular destinations.

-More recently, technological leaps have occurred in social media, music, television and film, gaming, sports and countless other areas, with English once again becoming the most important source language.
+More recently, technological leaps have occurred in social media, music, television, film, gaming, sports and countless other areas, with English once again becoming the most important source language.

 Critically, the consumers of these services are predominantly young people.
 There is also a trend among Korean teens and 20-somethings of using foreign terms in conversation.

-"There are a lot of reasons why foreign 'loan' words are creeping into Korean, from changing social influences to the impacts of technology, economics, the globalization of music, art, television, fashion, sport and countless others," said Dan Pinkston, a professor of international relations at Troy University's Seoul campus.
+"There are a lot of reasons why foreign 'loan' words are creeping into Korean, from changing social influences to the impacts of technology, economics, the globalization of music, art, television, fashion, sport, and countless others," Dan Pinkston, a professor of international relations at Troy University's Seoul campus, told DW.

-"Younger Koreans have a very different perspective on language from older people here, they are exposed to different sources of information and consume it very differently, so it is only natural that they adopt foreign terms and slang words, which gradually become embedded into the language," Pinkston told DW.
+"Younger Koreans have a very different perspective on language from older people here — they are exposed to different sources of information and consume it very differently, so it is only natural that they adopt foreign terms and slang words, which gradually become embedded into the language," Pinkston said.

 "But all languages are constantly evolving and adapting to the times, so this is not only an issue for Korea," he added.

 This week, however, The Korea Times printed an opinion article condemning "Konglish," an amalgamation of Korean and English.
-The paper said "Konglish" can be defined by the "indiscriminate use of inaccurate words – some of which don't even make sense at all."
+The paper wrote that "Konglish" can be defined by the "indiscriminate use of inaccurate words — some of which don't even make sense at all."

 One example that has emerged during the coronavirus pandemic is "untact," which is a combination of "un" and "contact" that translates to "contactless."

-"Whatever you call it – globalization, internationalization, Americanization – I'm not sure there is much that can be done to halt or reverse this trend," said Ohe.
-He added that there are many sectors that are very much in favor of encouraging greater English-language skills, such as tertiary education and businesses with international operations or ambitions.
+"Whatever you call it — globalization, internationalization, Americanization — I'm not sure there is much that can be done to halt or reverse this trend," Ohe said.
+She added that there are many sectors that are very much in favor of encouraging greater English-language skills, such as tertiary education and businesses with international operations or ambitions.

 "I imagine the government and some scholars could do something to try to encourage greater use of Hangul and attempt to limit the use of loan words, but that would be a very protective, conservative stance and I'm not sure it would be effective," she said.